Director of Artistic Operations and Marion Roose Pullin Opera Studio

 The Director of Artistic Operations and the Marion Roose Pullin Opera Studio (“Director”) will be a key member of Arizona Opera’s senior management team, working closely with the President and General Director to maximize the company’s artistic vibrancy and excellence, continually increasing Arizona Opera’s civic value for the benefit of the communities it serves.

 As the Director of Artistic Operations, the Director oversees the Artistic Department’s involvement in all opera productions, workshops, and other programs, including providing support to other departments as needed for their artistic needs.
-The Director leads departmental budgeting, collaborates with the President and General Director on auditions and casting, and manages all relations with artist unions (i.e., AFM and AGMA).
+The Director leads an Artistic department budget of $1.5M to $2M, collaborates with the President and General Director on auditions and casting, and manages all relations with artist unions (i.e., AFM and AGMA).

 Essential Functions as Director of Artistic Operations

 - Coordinate artistic initiatives with the President and General Director, in alignment with Arizona Opera’s strategic direction

 - Lead the preparation of the Artistic and Studio budgets, cash flows, and other reporting as needed

 - Research ideas for repertoire, directors, conductors, singers etc. as suggested by the President and General Director

 - Screen artist materials and identify and recommend potential singers for future productions

 - Negotiate artist contracts and extend offers with agents

 - Manage and oversee all matters related to travel/housing, as supported by the Associate Artistic Administrator

 - Work with the Head of Music to ensure proper musical preparation for all Main Stage productions, including the establishment of cuts, editions, and musical changes for each production, and ensure clear communication of such among the Artistic Department, casts, and creatives